nmsa/tma-framework/deployment/README.md

 Where TOKEN is the token you were presented after initializing the master and MASTER_IP is the IP address of the master.

-Now, the `Kubernetes` cluster are ready to deploy containers.
+Now, the `Kubernetes` cluster is ready to deploy containers.

 ## Installation